Opinion | The latest chaos at the convention reveals Trump as a miserable failure

 All this was driven home by Vice President Pence’s smarmy string of lies on Wednesday night, which hailed Trump’s stupendous vanquishing of the coronavirus and his spectacular economy, while lamenting our slide into anarchy at the hands of the “radical left.”

-That dual messaging was echoed by speaker after speaker, including South Dakota governor Kristi Noem, who portrayed Trump as both a racial healer and an economic success, while depicting the country as sliding into full scale civil collapse.
+That dual messaging was echoed by speaker after speaker, including South Dakota Gov. Kristi Noem, who portrayed Trump as both a racial healer and an economic success, while depicting the country as sliding into full-scale civil collapse.

 So let’s take stock of what this convention is asking you to believe about your country.